Somerset Child Custody Lawyers

 Child custody can be one of the most contested and highly emotional issues in a divorce.
 If you are concerned about protecting your rights to maintain or share the custody of your children, it is important that you consult with an attorney.
 At Shimalla, Wechsler, Lepp & D’Onofrio, LLP, we work with parents across New Jersey in all types of child custody and parenting time matters.
 We are passionate about protecting our clients’ rights and ensuring a resolution that reflects the child’s best interests.

-At Shimalla, Wechsler, Lepp & D’Onofrio, LLP, we work with parents across New Jersey in all types of child custody and parenting time matters.
+At Shimalla, Wechsler, Lepp & D’Onofrio, LLP, we work with parents across New Jersey in all types of child custody and parenting time matters, including modifications and parental relocation.
 We are passionate about protecting our clients’ rights and ensuring a resolution that reflects the child’s best interests.

 As a full-service family law firm, child custody cases make up a large portion of our practice.
 Our Somerset County child custody attorneys understand the state laws that govern these issues and know how to find effective solutions to even the most contentious disputes.